-Contribution type Valuation Deduction % of AGI donor can deduct Cash or cash equivalents Amount of the check, electronic bank transfer, or wire received by Vanguard Charitable Amount of donation Up to 60% of AGI Mutual fund shares Closing price (net asset value) on the date on which the donor loses control of If owned for more than 1 year: Fair market value on the valuation date Up to 30% of AGI (if valued at fair market value) the donated shares, multiplied by the number of shares donated If owned for 1 year or less : Cost basis or current fair market value, whichever is lower Up to 50% of AGI (if valued at the lesser of the cost basis or fair market value) Stock or bond shares Average of the high and low selling prices on the date of contribution, If owned for more than 1 year: Fair market value on the valuation date Up to 30% of AGI (if valued at fair market value) multiplied by the number of units donated If owned for 1 year or less : Cost basis or current fair market value, whichever is lower Up to 50% of AGI (if valued at the lesser of the cost basis or fair market value)
+Contribution type Valuation Deduction % of AGI donor can deduct Cash or cash equivalents Amount of the check, electronic bank transfer, or wire received by Vanguard Charitable Amount of donation Up to 60% of AGI Mutual fund shares Closing price (net asset value) on the date on which the donor loses control of If owned for more than 1 year: Fair market value on the valuation date Up to 30% of AGI (if valued at fair market value) the donated shares, multiplied by the number of shares donated If owned for 1 year or less: Cost basis or current fair market value, whichever is lower Up to 50% of AGI (if valued at the lesser of the cost basis or fair market value) Stock or bond shares Average of the high and low selling prices on the date of contribution, If owned for more than 1 year: Fair market value on the valuation date Up to 30% of AGI (if valued at fair market value) multiplied by the number of units donated If owned for 1 year or less: Cost basis or current fair market value, whichever is lower Up to 50% of AGI (if valued at the lesser of the cost basis or fair market value)

-^{}Donors may elect to deduct the cost basis for donated appreciated securities, entitling them to claim deductions up to 50% of AGI rather than 30% However, donors who make this election must also base deductions on cost basis for any other charitable contributions of appreciated property during the same tax year or carryforward period.
+^{}Donors may elect to deduct the cost basis for donated appreciated securities, entitling them to claim deduction sup to 50% of AGI rather than 30% However, donors are the cost of the cwho make this election must also based eductions on cost basis for any other charitable contributions of appreciated property during the same tax year or carry forward and the contributions of appreciated property during the same tax year or carry forward and the contributions of appreciated property during the same tax years or carry forward and the contributions of appreciated property during the same tax years or carry forward and the contributions of appreciated property during the same tax years or carry forward and the contributions of appreciated property during the same tax years of the contributions of appreciated property during the same tax years of the contributions of appreciated property during the same tax years of the contributions of the contribution of the contributperiod.
 Special tax rules will apply.